Autodesk-AutoCAD/AutoLispExt/utils/HelpAbstractionGenerator/ReadMe.md

 #### Step 5 - Apply Overrides
 This is your last opportunity to identify problems with the parse operations and create rules to compensate for them.
 Fact is, there is a lot of variety in AutoLisp and content generation of this scale doesn't usually have perfect symmetry.
-Generally, its fairly good and why so much is cable to be obtained and reconstructed in this way.
+Generally, it is fairly good though and why so much is able to be obtained through an extraction process.
 Ultimately, you will find at least 40 rules in that ExtractHere.ZIP to compensate for edge cases and occasional missing Enum values.
 These rules show up on the right/top listbox.
 The textbox/controls below it are where you actually change values.
 These are in JSON format and there is no validation against your edits; be careful..
-Also note, do in the Values/Notes fields will save unless you actually click that save button.
+Also note, nothing in the Values/Notes fields will save unless you actually click that save button.

-The Center regularly updates to the official documentation representing the rule or left-most function/object that was last selected.
+The center pane (web browser) regularly updates to the official documentation representing the rule or left-most function/object that was last selected.
 Use the right click context menu on the left treeview to explore values and click ones you want to make rules for.
 Yes, a click on anything (except ID & Category) in that context menu will automatically create a rule for the root property of whatever was selected.
-You'll also notice that a buch of things are dimmed out.
-This is because I used 'num' and 'bool' as keywords (comma seperated) int the visual filter box.
-This is a super valueable tool to find erronious problems that need Override rules.
+You'll also notice that a bunch of things are dimmed out.
+This is because I used 'num' and 'bool' as keywords (comma separated) in the visual filter box.
+This is a super valuable tool to find erroneous problems that need override rules.

-When your all done creating the neccessary rules, click the 'Apply and Save' button.
-You will be prompted for where to save the file.
+When your all done creating the necessary rules, click the 'Apply and Save' button.
+You will be prompted with a file save dialog.
 To use this with the AutoLispExt project, it would be saved using the suggested name into this folder: /extension/src/help/

 ![](./images/step5.png)